Walls, fill, drainage, soil, and water — everything before the first plant goes in

 Existing site condition.
 A small pile of leftover construction materials currently sits on the lot.
 It needs to be cleared and hauled off before any base course or wall block goes down.

-All leveling is achieved by adding material on top of the existing surface: walls go up, fill goes in, planting cap goes on.
-The native clay subgrade is left undisturbed.
-The goal is for the finished lawn to sit flush with the house and patio at the south edge, so the family can walk straight out from the slab onto the lawn without a step, and so the finish line of the planting cap reads as one continuous surface with the patio.
+All leveling across the lot is achieved by adding material on top of the existing surface — walls go up, fill goes in, planting cap goes on.
+The native clay subgrade across the lot interior is left undisturbed.
+The one exception is a narrow ~6 in deep × ~14 in wide trench at each wall line, which embeds the first block course below the outside grade and locks the toe against sliding under fill pressure.
+The goal is for the finished lawn to sit flush with the house and patio at the south edge so the family can walk straight out from the slab onto the lawn without a step.

 Pre-work cleanup.
 Clear the existing construction-debris pile off the lot.
 Surface-rake any rubble, then lightly scarify the top 1–2 in of clay where new fill will land — just enough to give the first lift something to key into.

 Walls.
 Dry-stack lip-style segmental concrete block (e.g., Oldcastle 6 in H × 16 in L × 9 in D gray-char block, or any equivalent retaining-wall block with a cast-in setback lip).
-Set the first course on a 4–6 in compacted gravel base on the existing grade.
-The lip on each block sets the batter and locks the next course in — no mortar, no rebar, no footing trench.
-The north wall tops out at 3 ft (the lot's lowest existing point, retaining the 3 ft difference between existing grade and finish grade).
-The east wall tapers down to grade at the south end.
+Cut a ~6 in deep × ~14 in wide toe trench along each wall line, place 4–6 in of compacted ¾ in-minus gravel in the bottom, and embed the first block course in the trench so its top is roughly at the outside finished grade.
+Above-grade courses dry-stack with the lip setting the batter — no mortar, no rebar.
+The north wall retains 3 ft of fill above the buried toe course; the east wall tapers down to grade at the south end.

 Structural fill.
 On-site clay goes on the existing surface and is placed in 6–8 in compacted lifts.